Squat While

 What is Sqwait?

-Sqwait is a macOS menu bar app that detects when Claude Code (the AI coding assistant) is processing a task and prompts you to do a quick exercise while you wait.
-Push-ups, squats, crunches, jumping jacks, or bicep curls — your choice.
+Sqwait is a macOS menu bar app that detects when Claude Code (the AI coding assistant) is processing a task and prompts you to exercise or meditate while you wait.
+10+ built-in exercises, custom exercises, and a meditation mode with ambient sounds.

 How does Sqwait detect Claude Code?